sparkyb/pype/readme.txt

 * python-wxgtk2.6_2.6.1.2ubuntu2_i386.deb

-The only anomalies observed so far is seemingly a bug with some wx.ScrolledPanel uses, specifically the 'Search' tab along the bottom not displaying all of the options for searching within files.
-Making the bottom set of tools larger, then using a hotkey to show/hide the tools whenever necessary is a workable (if not ugly and inconvenient) workaround.
+And

+* libwxgtk2.7-0_2.7.1.3-0_i386.deb

+* python-wxgtk2.7_2.7.1.3-0_i386.deb

-PyPE 2.5+ has also been tested on Kubuntu 6.06 after the installation of the Synaptic packaage manager, which may or may not have introduced other Gtk libraries that may or may not affect its performance.
-On Kubuntu, there are a large number of errors and/or warnings during PyPE startup, but I have not been able to crash PyPE yet, so I presume it is stable.
+The only anomalies observed so far is seemingly a bug with some wx.ScrolledPanel uses (which have been replaced in more recent releases), and when using a pure Kubuntu install (installed via the Kubuntu install, and not Ubuntu + Kubuntu core via synaptic), there may be errors and/or warnings during PyPE startup.
+I have not been able to crash PyPE yet, so I presume it is stable.
+I have recently switched to using Ubuntu + Kubuntu core + Xubuntu core, and I haven't noticed any of aforementioned errors.

 There have previously been reports of PyPE segfaulting in certain Linux distributions when opening a file.
 This seems to be caused by icons in the